utkucnay/Base-Project-and-Basic-State-Machine-For-Unity/README.md

  I made Base Projects for all Unity Games

 # Observer Setup
 We have a OMonoBehaviour for listener.
 If we disable monobehaviour remove and we enable add event.
 If object will listener should inherence OMonoBehaviour.
-We haave helper static class as know Observer.
+We have helper static class as know Observer.
 Observer register all event system for transform, root and all game objects.

 # ObjectPool
 We have basic Object Pool system. we will fill ObjectType enum and get object.